patrici0/ecs-code-on-aws/02-CreatingDockerImage/README.md

 ![ecr main screen](/02-CreatingDockerImage/images/ecr_main_screen.png)

 Now, access your repository by clicking on its name.
-Now, click on the button **View push commands** at the top right corner.
+Then click on the button **View push commands** at the top right corner.
 It will display a list of commands that you will need to use to push your Docker images.
 These commands will be like this:

 ![push commands](/02-CreatingDockerImage/images/push_commands.png)